-Argentina overall is very gay friendly – it was, after all, the first country in Latin America to legalise gay marriages back in 2010!
-When visiting, we were warned to be weary of the “machismo” chauvinistic culture in the more rural areas.
+Argentina overall is very gay friendly – it was, after all, the first country in Latin America to legalize gay marriages back in 2010!
+When visiting, we were warned to be wary of the “machismo” chauvinistic culture in the more rural areas.
 But in reality, we never experienced any of this and felt very welcome everywhere we visited in Argentina.

 Gay hotels in Puerto Iguazú (Argentina)

 On the Argentinian side, the city of Puerto Iguazú is located only 11km away from the Falls.
 The majority of the city's income comes from tourism, so most of the infrastructure here has been built around this.
 Therefore, in a nutshell, hotel staff are accustomed to dealing with international visitors, and of course, LGBTQ travellers.
 We certainly found everyone we dealt with here to be open-minded and welcoming to us as a gay couple.
 These are some of our favourite gay friendly hotels to stay in Puerto Iguazú:

 Amérian Portal Del Iguazú Hotel